Blog Sports

 • Increased granularity of phase types will result in more specific insights from the Drill Index.

-Step 2: Open the Drill Index Widget
+Step 2: Open the Phase Index Widget

-• Navigate to POST (single session) or DEVELOP (historical data)
+• Navigate to POST (single session) or DEVELOP (historical data).

 Step 3: Customize Widget Options (For DEVELOP Analysis)